cadars/photosheet/README.md

   <br>

   - Caution: it's probably unsafe(?) to host `photosheet.php` on a public server.
-  - No thumbnails are generated, so compress your images, max.
-2000px height or width.
+  - No thumbnails are generated, so compress your images beforehand.
   - This thing is proposed “as is”, feel free to do whatever you want with it.

   You can change these variables in `photosheet.php`: